yh3429/example_repo2/template.md

 Simple document
 ================

-I’m an R Markdown document!
+Try to push on github I’m an R Markdown document!

 # Section 1